-Question: How do we qualify for a second mortgage?
+Question: How and where do we get a second mortgage?

 A reader asks: "My wife and I were initially thinking about buying a bigger home.
 My father-in-law suggested we get a second mortgage and add a second floor to our existing home.
 But I've heard banks don't make second mortgages anymore.
 How do we get a second mortgage?
 What does getting a second mortgage entail?"

 Answer: Prior to the boon years of the late 1990s and early 2000s, almost anybody could get a second mortgage.

 Many homebuyers obtained second mortgages to help them buy homes.
 Typically these were piggyback loans, consisting of an 80 percent first mortgage and a 20 percent second mortgage.
 Which means 100% financing.

 Those types of loans are few and far between today.
 But it doesn't mean a homeowner can't get a second mortgage.
 However, most lenders want to see that a home has equity before they'll consider approving a homeowner for a second mortgage.
 Before the housing market crash of 2008, a borrower could get a second mortgage up to 100 percent of the home's market value, and sometimes for more than that.
 Today, banks want tangible security, appraised and backed by solid equity, for such loans.

 A second mortgage is junior in position to an existing first mortgage.
 Instead of refinancing a first mortgage by replacing it with a higher mortgage, a borrower may prefer to take out a smaller second mortgage.

 When your costs to obtain the second mortgage are based on the amount borrowed, the costs associated with the loan are less.

 Note that a second mortgage could also be a larger mortgage than an existing first mortgage.
 There is no requirement that the new second loan amount be smaller than the first.